-What is the cost?
+What is the cost for a service dog?

-We do not charge clients for their service dog; however, all clients need to demonstrate financial ability to provide vet care, vet insurance, a safe home environment, quality food, and treats for the dog’s life.
+We do not charge clients for their service dog; however, all clients need to demonstrate financial ability to provide vet care, vet insurance, grooming, quality food, monthly parasite prevention, and enrichment items such as chew items, toys, and treats for the dog’s life.
+Clients are also responsible for all travel costs, including lodging to attend assessments and required training.

 How long is the wait for a dog?

-If accepted as a client, will I be required to participate in fundraising or public relations activities?
+Are clients required to participate in fundraising or public relations activities?

 What happens at Team Training?